bane-labs/go-ethereum/privnet/README.md

 ### Setup with Docker

-We currently need to pass a Github token in to compile correctly, replace the `GITHUB_TOKEN` environment variable in the `.docker/.env` file.

 1. Ensure that ports 30305, 30306, and 30307 are not in use on your localhost (127.0.0.1).
 Also, ensure that RPC ports 8552 and 8553 are not being used.